Seven people dead, suspect identified in Half Moon Bay mass shooting

 A reunification center has been established at I.D.E.S.
 Portugese Hall of Half Moon Bay at 735 Main Street.
 Anyone in need of mental health support following the shootings can also head to the reunification center.

-Currently there is no known motive for the shootings.
+Currently there is no known motive for the shootings, but it is believed that Zhao acted alone in these shootings.
 Anyone who has information about these incidents is asked to contact Detective Deschler at 1-800-547-2700.

 The Associated Press contributed to this report.